mhoban/rainbow_bridge/README.md

 |   family   |   Bovidae  |   filter  |
 |   family   |   Canidae  |   filter  |

-Using this filter map, all ZOTUs assigned to kingdoms 'Metazoa' or 'Plantae' will be retained and all ZOTUs assigned to families 'Bovidae' or 'Canidae' will be filtered out.
+Using this filter map, all sequence variants assigned to kingdoms 'Metazoa' or 'Plantae' will be retained and all sequence variants assigned to families 'Bovidae' or 'Canidae' will be filtered out.

 <small>**`--taxon-priority [lca/insect]`**</small>: If both LCA and insect methods were used, the final taxonomic table will be merged.
 Use this option to specify which method should take priority if assignments disagree.
 Possible options: 'lca' or 'insect'.